sjbylo/lab-ocp4/workshop/content/exercises/50-change-the-source.md

- - ``Warning: If you DID NOT set up a webhook in the previous exercise, trigger a new build manually``:
+ - ``Warning: If you DID NOT set up a webhook in the previous exercise, trigger a new build manually with the following command``:

 ```execute
 # ONLY RUN IF YOU DID NOT SET UP THE WEBHOOK IN THE PREVIOUS LAB